JamesClonk/notes/coffee.md

 - Filter 5 days+

 ###### dark roast
+- as fresh as possible
-As fresh as possible.
-At 1-3 days old it is already far beyond the degassing levels of medium and light roasts.
-Starts to oxidize and really taste acrid after a week or so.
+- after 1-3 days old it is already beyond the degassing levels of medium and light roasts
+- it starts to oxidize and really taste acrid/bitter after a week

 ###### medium roast
-Minimally 5-7 days for filter brewing and 7-10 days for Espresso.
-Usually lasts at least a good month or two before noticeable deterioration of flavours.
+- min.
+5-7 days for filter coffee, and 7-10 days for Espresso
+- usually lasts at least a month or two before noticeable deterioration of flavours

 ###### light roast
-10 - 14 days for filter and 14 days+ for Espressos
+- 10 - 14 days for filter and 14 days+ for Espressos

 #### V60 process: